AbstracteurDeQuinteEssence/Blender-UV-Layers-Tools-ULT/README.md

 ## Notes

-This add-on was developed with the help of DeepSeek.
+This add-on was developed with the help of AI assistant.